Pathoschild/smapi-mod-dump/source/Ranged Tools/README.md

 **AllowRangedChargeEffects (true or false)**

 Whether to use the custom range for charged tool use as well.
 If enabled (true), charge effects will activate starting from the tile the cursor is over when you release the button.
-(At least currently, the charge-up animation does not reflect this.)
+(The charge-up animation should indicate the actual tiles that will be affected regardless of Tool Hit Location setting.)
 If disabled, they will always start from your farmer, like normal.

 **CustomRangeOnClickOnly (true or false)**